Network Graphs

 Anti-collision

 If we instead want our nodes to interact and collide off one another, we can use force type “collision”.
-This will keep any two dots from getting too close to each other.
+This will keep any two nodes from getting too close to each other.

 The main parameter of Anti-collision is the spacing around our nodes where the collisions should occur.
 If our nodes have a radius of 8, we'll probably want to make the collision radius the same (or slightly larger to provide some padding).